 3. Tree List:

-For future plantings, the Committee created a list of native trees that the district will use for future plantings.
-Native trees are expected to be hardier than the non-native trees that developers have planted in the district, and they will improve wildlife value.
+For future plantings, the Committee created a list of native trees to recommend the District uses for future plantings.
+Native trees are expected to be hardier than the non-native trees that developers have planted in the District, and they can improve wildlife value.

 4. Plant List: